thoughtcroft/thoughtcroft.github.io/_posts/2010-02-26-handling-strings-containing-quotes-in-sql.md

 ---
 layout:   post
 title:    "Handling strings containing quotes in SQL"
 date:     2010-02-26
+category: vba
-tags:   [access, sql, strings, vba]
+tags:
+  - access
+  - quote
+  - sql
+  - strings
+  - vba
 ---

 Everyone is aware that quotes in strings used in SQL cause all sorts of